stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-08-05: [StGit v2.0.0-beta.2][v2.0.0-beta.2] has been released.

+This second beta release of StGit 2.0 improves a couple use cases related to patch spilling (`stg pop --spill` and `stg spill`) as well as updating and reducing StGit's dependencies.

 ### 2022-07-28: [StGit v2.0.0-beta.1][v2.0.0-beta.1] has been released.

 This is the first beta release of StGit 2.0.
 This is a reimplementation